+The actual administrative expenses paid in FYE 2020 are assumed to increase by 2.75% per annum, compounded annually.

+4. New Entrants

-- 2. Appropriation Percentages The State is assumed to appropriate 80% of the Statutory contribution in FYE 2021, and to increase the percent by 10% a year, until reaching 100% of the Statutory contribution beginning with FYE 2023. - 3.
-Administrative 0.34% of expected pension benefit payments for the year.
-Expenses - 4.
-New Entrants Contributing active population assumed to remain at 2019 levels. - Assumed to join mid-year. - Age/sex distributions based on the last three years of new hires. - Salary based on salary for most recent hires reported on 2019 data. - New entrant salary assumed to increase at the same rate used for current members. - 5.
-Demographic Same as those used for valuation purposes.
-Assumptions
+- Contributing active population assumed to remain at 2020 levels. - Assumed to join mid-year. - Age/sex distributions based on the last three years of new hires. - Salary based on salary for most recent hires reported on 2020 data - New entrant salary assumed to increase at the same rate used for current members. - 5.
+Demographic Assumptions

+Same as those used for valuation purposes.